haris741/Github-with-Hacktoberfest-2021-NUCS/README.md

-# Github-with-Hacktoberfest-2021-NUCS
-This is a practice repository for workshop github and hacktoberfest 2021

 Dear Participants,
 Thank you for participating in the event.
 To get the certificate of participation , create a pull request on the repository below: